Splashdown (band): Career

 While they were together, the band played on the second stage at many shows on the East Coast leg of the Lilith Fair tour in 1999.
-One of their songs, "Karma Slave," was featured on the soundtrack to the film Titan AE.
+One of their songs, "Karma Slave," was featured on the soundtrack to the film Titan A.E..
 Many of Splashdown's fans credit the Lilith Fair gigs and "Karma Slave" for helping them discover the band.
 In addition, the song "A Charming Spell" was featured on an episode of the TV show Charmed, and "Games You Play" was heard in an episode of Angel.
 The band's music also appeared in Ballard's movie Clubland.

 Splashdown gained some fame from airplay on a number of college and alternative radio stations, including WBCN in Boston (in 1997, the band participated in the WBCN Rock & Roll Rumble) and WOXY in Cincinnati.
 However, they were most popular on WBER in Rochester, New York; on that station's year-end countdowns of top songs as voted on by listeners, "Ironspy" was ranked fifth in 1999, while "Mayan Pilot" was fourth and "A Charming Spell" tied for eighteenth in 2000.
 In addition, Splashdown once headlined the city's Lilac Festival, and when the band held a contest in 1999 to see who could sell the most Splashdown albums to their friends, all three of the top finishers were from Rochester.